Defense Acquisition Regulations System, Department of Defense (DoD).

 DoD Response: It should be noted that OMB Circular No. A-76 dated May 29, 2003, supersedes OFPP Policy Letter 92-1.
 However, DoD agrees that the term “supervise” could be subject to differing interpretations and could lead to an inappropriate contract relationship.
 Therefore, DoD has amended the rule to replace the term “supervise” with the term “oversee.”

 3. Comment: One respondent stated that, given the importance of this issue, DoD should provide further guidance concerning the circumstances under which contracting officers may make a determination under 207.503(S-70)(1)(i)(A), that appropriate DoD personnel cannot reasonably be made available to perform the functions.

 DoD Response: DoD does not believe that additional guidance is necessary.
 The availability decision must be made on a case-by-case basis, and DoD contracting officers should retain the flexibility to make informed decisions to meet mission needs.

 4. Comment: One respondent expressed support for the rule, since the rule places some controls on the award of contracts for the performance of jobs closely associated with the Federal Government's purchases of goods and services.
-The respondent believes that the Government should protect inherently governmental functions, and recommended that DoD require contracting officers to provide written justifications of decisions made under this DFARS rule and that those justifications be made publicly available on the World Wide Web.
+The respondent believes that the Government should protect Start Printed Page 14101inherently governmental functions, and recommended that DoD require contracting officers to provide written justifications of decisions made under this DFARS rule and that those justifications be made publicly available on the World Wide Web.

 DoD Response: In accordance with FAR Subpart 4.8, the Government contract file should document the basis for an acquisition and the relevant decisions made by the contracting officer.
 DoD does not believe it is necessary to post the determinations made in accordance with this rule on the World Wide Web.